The Mystery of the Blue Train: Circumstances of its writing

+Serialization

-The Mystery of the Blue Train was first serialised in the London evening newspaper The Star in thirty-eight un-illustrated instalments from Wednesday 1 February to Thursday 15 March 1928.
-The entire first two chapters were omitted from the serialisation and it therefore contained only thirty-four chapters.
+The Mystery of the Blue Train was first serialized in the London evening newspaper The Star in thirty-eight un-illustrated instalments from Wednesday 1 February to Thursday 15 March 1928.
+The entire first two chapters were omitted from the serialization and it therefore contained only thirty-four chapters.
 There were slight amendments to the text, either to make sense of the openings of an instalment (e.g. changing "She then..." to "Katherine then..."), or omitting small sentences or words, especially in the opening instalment where several paragraphs were omitted.
 A reference to the continental Daily Mail at the start of chapter six (chapter eight in the book) was changed to "the newspaper" to avoid mentioning a competitor to The Star.
 Three chapters were given different names: chapter nine (eleven in the book) was called Something Good instead of Murder, chapter twenty-six (twenty-eight in the book) was called Poirot hedges instead of Poirot plays the Squirrel and chapter twenty-eight (chapter thirty in the book) was called Katherine's letters instead of Miss Viner gives judgement.
-The final chapter, called By the Sea in the book, was unnamed in the serialisation.
+The final chapter, called By the Sea in the book, was unnamed in the serialization.

-This is the only major work by Agatha Christie in which the UK first edition carries no copyright or publication date.